-According to NAFSA data from the 2012-2013 academic year, the percentage of African American students who study abroad is not proportional to the number who are pursuing an undergraduate education.
-While African American students represent 14.9% of post-secondary enrollment in the United States, only 5.3% of American students abroad are African American.
-Geneseo is dedicated to increasing diversity abroad and providing opportunities for all students to pursue an international education.
-This page is a compilation of information and resources for African American students interested in studying abroad.
+In the United States, the percentage of Black or African American students who study abroad is not proportional to the number who are pursuing an undergraduate education.
+SUNY Geneseo is committed to increasing diversity abroad and providing opportunities for all students to pursue an international education.

 Why Study Abroad?

-Top 10 Reasons for African American Students to Go Abroad is an article by Starlett Craig, who lists some compelling reasons for African American students to consider study abroad, as well as describing her own experience with travel and international education.
+Starlett Craig lists some compelling reasons for Black/African American students to consider study abroad, as well as describing her own experience with travel and international education.

 Discrimination and Race Abroad